derecklhw/vue3-awesome-cv-template/README.md

 # Vue3 Awesome CV Template

 **Vue3 Awesome CV Template** is a Vue3 version of [Awesome CV](https://github.com/posquit0/Awesome-CV) for a CV(Curriculum Vitae) or Résumé.
-Using Vue SFC (Single File Components) and JSON, it is very easy to use and greatly customizable, and also support mobile responsiveness.
+Using Vue SFC (Single File Components) and JSON, it is very easy to use and greatly customizable, and also supports mobile responsiveness.

 ## Screenshots